-- Legislative Analysts are year-around employees. - During the session, our primary responsibility is staffing the committees: when the committee or any subcommittee is meeting, we are with them (except for confirmation hearings). - During the interim, we staff legislative study commissions and any interim committee meetings.
-We also complete a number of other interim projects, such as summarizing enacted legislation considered in the prior session. - During session, the Legislature needs to accomplish a lot of work within a limited time and our work often extends beyond regular office hours.
+- Legislative Analysts are year-around employees. - O During the session, our primary responsibility is staffing the committees: when the committee or any subcommittee is meeting, we are present along with committee members (except for confirmation hearings). - During the interim, we staff legislative study commissions and any interim committee meetings.
+We also complete a number of other interim projects, such as summarizing enacted legislation considered in the prior session. - During session, the Legislature needs to accomplish a lot of work within a limited time.
+Thus, analysts regularly work beyond regular office hours to prepare for work sessions, draft amendments, track bills and develop proposed committee schedules.
+Although overtime is a necessary part of the role, analysts are not required to respond to communications from committee members or legislators outside of regular office hours.